powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 This property is set to `true` by default.

 **iidm.export.cgmes.sourcing-actor**
 Optional property allowing to specify a custom sourcing actor.
-If a Boundary set with reference data is provided for the export through the parameter `iidm.import.cgmes.boundary-location`, the value of this property will be used to look for the modelling authority set and the geographical region to be used in the export.
+If a Boundary set with reference data is provided for the export through the parameter `iidm.import.cgmes.boundary-location`, the value of this property will be used to look for the modeling authority set and the geographical region to be used in the export.
 No default value is given.
 If this property is not given, the export process will still try to determine the sourcing actor from the IIDM network if it only contains one country.